camelChief/local-bible-ref/README.md

 # Local Bible Ref

-Quickly and easily reference Bible passages stored locally in your Obsidian vault.
+Quickly and easily reference Bible passages stored locally in your vault.

 ## Basics